bozhnyukAlex/abc/INSTALL.md

 # Installing abc (AI bash/zsh/tcsh Command)

-This guide provides two methods for installing abc on your system: a modern Python package installation using pipx, and the traditional make-based installation.
+This guide provides two methods for installing abc on your system: a modern Python package installation using pipx (recommended), and the traditional make-based installation.

 ## Prerequisites